kermit666/silmarilli/README.md

 The gems
 --------

-Silmarilli is packaged as a [Yeoman](http://yeoman.io) generator.
+Silmarilli is packaged as a [Yeoman](http://yeoman.io) generator, `generator-silmarilli`.
 It scaffolds your application consisting of a [Django](https://www.djangoproject.com/) REST API server connected to a PostgreSQL database and a [AngularJS](https://angularjs.org/) web app.